 Although the pools have been popular internationally for a few decades, the trend is relatively new in the U.S., which means you may have to look beyond your local community for a qualified company to design and install your pool.

 What can a square backyard do?
 House a phenomenal place to swim.
 This shot of a backyard swimming pool by BioNova Natural Pools demonstrates how an average yard can be transformed into a living water paradise!

 Plants Used in Natural Swimming Pools

-In natural pools, many types of plants can be used to provide oxygen and to aid in water filtration.
+In natural pools, many types of plants can be used to provide oxygen and aid in water filtration.
 Plants can be classified into three categories within the natural pool environment: emergent, deep water-rooted and floating plants.
-Some of the most commonly used plants in natural pools for temperate climates include water lilies, perennial grasses such as reeds like Sparganium or cattails, pond sedge, swamp hibiscus and others.
+Some of the most commonly used plants in natural pools for temperate climates include water lilies, perennial grasses such as reeds like Sparganium or cattails, pond sedge and swamp hibiscus.

 For more information about natural swimming pools, please check out the following sites:

 Saltwater and chlorine systems are two of the most common pool sanitization systems.
 Learn about the pros and cons of each system and find some new alternatives to each.